ABOUT THE GIRLS HOPE RESCUE MISSION

 Jaimi Augustine

-Jami received her Bachelor of Science in Marketing from Utah Valley University.
-She spent over 4 years understanding social media trends, competitor analysis, and marketing strategies.
-She is passionate about using her knowledge to contribute and bring awareness to such a wonderful cause.
-Her love for traveling, other cultures, and people makes her excited to be a part of Girls Hope Rescue Mission.
-Outside of work, she loves dancing, yoga, and snowboarding!
+Jaimi received her Bachelor of Science in Marketing from Utah Valley University.
+She spent over four years understanding social media trends, competitor analysis, and marketing strategies.
+She is passionate about using her knowledge to contribute to and bring awareness to such a wonderful cause.

 Girls Hope Rescue Mission